-Morrow Mountain State Park Professional Review and Guide
+Morrow Mountain State Park Professional Guide

 "The peaks of Morrow Mountain will surprise you.
 They aren’t the “big highs” of western North Carolina, but if you want a touch and feel of the mountains without having to make the trip west, come here.
 Relative to the terrain of the surrounding Piedmont, the Uwharrie Mountains rise to offer vertical relief and a mountain aura to the upper Pee Dee River Valley.
 Back in the 1930s, local residents noted the area’s beauty and strove to develop a park.
 Today the 4,700-acre park offers a large campground, more than 30 miles of trails, and water recreation on Lake Tillery, which is located at the base of the mountains.